PostDispatchInteractive/app-template/PROJECT_README.md

 The following things are assumed to be true in this documentation.

-* You are running OSX.
+* You are running Mac OS X.
-* You are using Python 2.7.
-(Probably the version that came OSX.)
+* You have installed Python 3, via Homebrew
+* You have installed Node v14, via Homebrew
 * You have [virtualenv](https://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) installed and working.

-For more details on the technology stack used with the app-template, see NPR's [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).
+If you need help to set up your Mac for coding/development, see NPR's [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).

 What's in here?
 ---------------